terrarium-earth/Ad-Astra/README.md

 the Moon?
 Build a self-sustaining bunker on Mars?
 Go mining on Venus?
 The entire Solar System, better yet, Milky Way, is at your disposal!

 Consider downloading REI, JEI, or EMI for recipe viewing.
-Ad Astra! also has an in-game Patchouli guidebook called the " Astrodux," which will guide you through progression.
+Ad Astra! also has an in-game Patchouli guidebook called the "Astrodux," which will guide you through progression.

 <a>
     <p align="left">